brunoboto96/agency_video_chat/readme.md

-# Initial Idea
+# Idea
+1. Input agency information (ie. advertising agencies)
+- *Upload a short video to set the profile about the agency media.

-1. Use vecteezy to search for free videos based on query. https://www.vecteezy.com/search?qterm=sports-and-cars&content_type=video
+2. Use vecteezy to search for free videos based on agency information. https://www.vecteezy.com/search?qterm=sports-and-cars&content_type=video
 - scrape free videos using html/css elements and atributes

-2. Cache video embeddings with the original url to the raw file.
+2. Store video embeddings and the original url.
 - video > source (save url)
-- video embeddings (TODO: pick a model for this)
+- video embeddings (videoLlava)

-3. Score the videos that most align with the agency ideals.
-- Via embeddings
-- Feed a few documents for RAG

-4. UI: Upload company profile or chat.
-If chat: ask questions until satisfatory.
-Generate a company profile and save it on a db.
-(This could be a side by side agents preview of the final document)

-5. Caching: public assets become public.
-Whilst private assets are protected.
+3. Return a few examples of videos with score out of 10 that aligns with agency.

+4. Select which ones to keep and shuffle the rest.
+Once x is achieved (max 5)...

+5. Chat with the video as context or Button -> Focus Group Analysis

 # Updates